Luxury Apartments in Split for Sale

-Luxury apartments in Split offer all the advantages in one of the most sought-after cities on the Adriatic.
-Enjoy panoramic views, modern interiors and exclusive locations near the sea or in the city center.
-These luxury apartments in Split are perfect for living, vacationing or as an investment.
-For more options, see luxury villas in Split or new construction in Split.
+Luxury apartments in Split offer all the advantages of one of the most sought-after cities on the Adriatic.
+Enjoy panoramic views, modern interiors, and exclusive locations near the sea or in the city center.
+These luxury apartments in Split are perfect for living, vacations, or as an investment.
+For more options, also check luxury villas in Split or new developments in Split.

 Real estate search results - Split city, Apartment, For Sale